amanrai31/React2/README2.md

 ## Component

 Component => React components are JS functions that return JSX markup.
 A component is a piece of the UI that has its own logic and appearance.
-A component can be as small as a button, or as large as an entire page.
+A component can be as small as a button or as large as an entire page.

 **NOTE :** React component names must always start with a capital letter, while HTML tags must be lowercase.